cotonne/cotonne.github.io/_posts/2018-06-22-how-to-fix-vulnerabilities.md

 }
 ```

 I will advise you to have a whitelist approach.
-In fact, you can have unknown cases, so you need as restrictive as you can.
+There can be unknown cases, so you need as restrictive as you can.
 Even with this approach, this is not bullet-proof so be careful.

-You can mix this approach:
+You can also mix them:
  - A blacklist of dangerous characters (like /).
 If you find any, the application can reject the request and generates an alert.
 It is not a normal and expected value that the front can send.
  - A whitelist of valid characters